giadar0/ITS-ICT_BigData/labs/20-Stream_processing_with_Apache_Flink/README.md

 - Having provisioned one of the Vagrant 3 nodes cluster or Vagrant single node cluster [instructions here](../02-Provision_the_environment/README.md)
 - Having connected to node1
+- YARM, MapReduce2, HDFS and Zookeeper must be running __BEFORE__ to install Flink

 ```
 $ vagrant ssh node1